peranakanfrancis/mary/content/en/sacraments/reconciliation/_index.md

 ---
 # Course title, summary, and position.
-linktitle: An Example Course
+linktitle: Reconciliation
-summary: Learn how to use Academia's docs layout for publishing online courses, software documentation, and tutorials.
+summary: Because of human weakness, the baptised often do not live up to their dignity as sons and daughters of God.
+The Sacrament of Reconciliation celebrates the forgiveness and mercy of God as the sinner humbly acknowledges and confesses his or her sins.
+The Sacrament also repairs or reestablishes a person’s unity with and membership in the Church.
+The priest represents both God and the Church, and speaks the consoling words of absolution in the name of both.
 weight: 1

 # Page metadata.
-title: Overview 3
+title: Reconciliation
-date: "2018-09-09T00:00:00Z"
+date: "2021-05-25T00:00:00Z"
-lastmod: "2018-09-09T00:00:00Z"
+lastmod: "2021-05-25T00:00:00Z"
-draft: true  # Is this a draft? true/false
+draft: false  # Is this a draft? true/false
 toc: true  # Show table of contents? true/false
 type: docs  # Do not modify.